hpreston/nso-getting-started/04a-mvu.md

     commit
     ```

-1. And to make sure there aren't any raptors...
+1. And to make sure there aren't any raptors...we test with a new set of inputs to make sure the templates behave as expected.

     ```
     devices device-group ALL apply-template template-name UPDATE-SNMP-COMMUNITY variable { name READ_ONLY_COMMUNITY value 'NEW_READ' } variable { name READ_WRITE_COMMUNITY value 'NEW_WRITE' }